I2SE/xpl-rest-api/url_mapping.rst

 As the XPL devices are powerline devices, it's possible to obtain some details of the powerline network from the device and to trigger some powerline related actions.
-This information is bundled in the ''/api/powerline'' hierarchy, which consists consists of four sub-elements:
+This information is bundled in the ''/api/powerline'' hierarchy, which consists of four sub-elements:

   * ``http://<device>/api/powerline/network``
   * ``http://<device>/api/powerline/local``